 Mark Twain wrote out of experience of the decades just before the twentieth century began.
 Back then the conquest-lust and money-lust were not fatal, but they were extreme and very damaging.
 But it was impossible to save the Great Republic.
 She was rotten to the heart.
 Lust of conquest had long ago done its work; trampling upon the helpless abroad had taught her, by a natural process, to endure with apathy the like at home; multitudes who had applauded the crushing of other people’s liberties, lived to suffer for their mistake in their own persons.
 The government was irrevocably...Read More

-I fear the spirit of melancholy and constraint. -unknown Those negative, controlling, crabby, critical, always pessimistic Christians … We needn’t pattern our lives and thoughts after the great sourpusses of history, nor even the experts of fear and manipulation who live in our towns.
+I fear the spirit of melancholy and constraint. -unknown Let’s not be one of those – not too common, but still we see them around – negative, controlling, crabby, critical, always pessimistic Christians … We needn’t pattern our lives and thoughts after the great sourpusses of history, nor even the experts of fear and manipulation who live in our towns.
 Jesus claims to bring Hope, Joy, Freedom, Peace, Thankfulness; and there are millions who say it’s true today.
 And the Apostle Paul lists those as chief blessings.
 These great blessings are carried to us by the Spirit.
-Even if it seems we SHOULD feel bad, like maybe we deserve it – it definitely is...Read More
+Even...Read More

 “Over and against these senseless modern myths … there is the “myth” of the God of goodness who has chosen people to prepare a kingdom of justice, truth, and love on earth.
 This myth dies hard.
-Why should we refuse to admit that Christ taught it to us?” [from Andre Trocme, Jesus and the Non-Violent Revolution 1973, 2004, p179] This is the basic concern of this blog, the reason it exists – to lift up this ideal, to examine how the Bible presents this ultimate priority (“Seek first”!), and to explore it’s application in practical terms both individually...Read More
+Why should we refuse to admit that Christ taught it to us?” [from Andre Trocme, Jesus and the Non-Violent Revolution 1973, 2004, p179] This is the basic concern of this blog, the reason it exists – to lift up this ideal, to examine how the Bible presents this ultimate priority (“Seek ye first the Kingdom of God”!), and to explore it’s application...Read More

 Here’s another example of the misunderstanding and misuse of Scripture by the ‘religious right’.
 This was quoted to me to show that no Christian could ever vote for Democrats.
 “Don’t you realize that if even one person is allowed to go on sinning, soon all will be affected?
 Remove this wicked person from among you so that you can stay pure.”
 (1 Corinthians 5:6,7, NLT) !!
 Whoa there !!
 “If even one person is allowed to go on sinning. . .”
 Do you mean it is the Christian’s job to prevent every last person in society from sinning?
 It...Read More